-Phoenicia Scientists were awarded a new US patent (8,759,378, Issued June 24, 2014: “Methods for Treating Blood Disorders”), covering newly-discovered small molecules which regulate fetal globin production for the treatment of β-thalassemia and sickle cell disease
+Phoenicia Scientists were awarded a new US patent (8,759,378, Issued June 24, 2014: “Methods for Treating Blood Disorders”), on newly-discovered small molecules which regulate fetal hemoglobin production for treatment of β-thalassemiaand sickle cell disease.

 A virus-targeted therapy for

 Phoenicia is working to bring an innovative therapeutic approach for deadly EBV-associated lymphomas into clinical trials with a new generation and oral virus-targeted therapeutic.